-Already in 1950 it was a comfortable place as compared with the huts we had stopped in on the way.
+Already in 1950 it was a comfortable place as compared with the huts we had stayed in on the way.
 I do believe food was served already in those days.
 There are several houses now, one for hikers who prefer to cook their own food, and a couple of small ones (ours in 2002 and 2003, called Laponia for instance) for more spoiled people who want beds with sheets.
 In 1950 we didn’t stay around, but went up the chain of lakes called Stora Lulevatten.
 Today you go by bus, but in those days the road on the northern side of Lake Langas didn’t exist yet.
 So boats.

 We first took one boat to Suorva Kraftstation, a power station — alas, Stora Sjöfallet had been ruined by it.
 But hydro-electric power is still cleaner than most other kinds of power.
 There was a small tourist station at the time, where we had lunch.
 There we changed boats, necessary because of the great change of level of the waterfall.
 Stora Lulevatten is a chain of lakes and rivers that stretches from close to the Norwegian border to the center of Sweden, where it becomes a huge river, called Luleälv, which empties into the Bothnian Bay at the city of Luleå.